Leading Butterfly Valve Manufacturers

 Butterfly Valve Applications

-Customers from many industries purchase butterfly valves, including those in food processing (liquid), waterworks, irrigation, pipe fabrication, industrial manufacturing, heating systems, and chemical transport.
+Industries that commonly use butterfly valves include food processing (liquid), waterworks, irrigation, pipe fabrication, industrial manufacturing, heating systems, and chemical transport.

 • Vacuum services